christopherQWER/CodingResearch/README.md

-This project represents some different ways of compress and coding information.
+This project represents some different ways of generating and coding information.

 There are different sources (generators) of input sequensies:
 - Geometric (with entropy h = 2.93);